THE MAES COMMITTEE

 Peter Phillips – Peter is our Chairman, as well as Editor of Ancient Egypt Magazine and author of The Columns of Egypt.
 He retired early from a career in IT because “there are more pleasurable ways of wasting time”!
 He also has a great bass voice and regularly sings with his local choir.

-Hugh Polehampton – Hugh runs our very successful book auctions and sales to raise funds for the society and also manages the society’s Facebook group.
+Hugh Polehampton – Hugh has been a committee member for many years and runs our very successful book auctions and sales to raise funds for the society.